Skip to content

 Yes, it is still possible to get pregnant with endometriosis.

-Endometriosis seems to be an inheritable trait that runs in families, so genetics do seem to be one of the risk factors.
+Endometriosis seems to sometimes be an inheritable trait that runs in families, so genetics do seem to be one of the risk factors.
+There is currently no test to check for genetic risk.

 No, endometriosis is not a fatal condition (even at stage 4).
-However, the pain can be unbearable and degrade quality of life.
-If you are experiencing any of the symptoms of endometriosis or severe pain, you should speak to one of our doctors to get a professional diagnosis and discuss treatment options as soon as possible.
+However, the pain can be unbearable and degrades quality of life.
+If you are experiencing any of the symptoms of endometriosis or severe pain, you should speak to one of our board-certified primary care doctors to discuss treatment options as soon as possible.

 3 simple steps to request an endometriosis consultation